-Powerful cyclone slams into Australia’s tropical northeast
+Powerful cyclone slams into Australia’s northeast

 Townsville, Australia — A powerful cyclone packing winds of up to 160 mph roared across Australia’s tropical northeast on Tuesday, uprooting trees, tearing down fences and knocking out power to thousands, officials said.